AzureCloudWorkshops/ACW-InfrastructureAsCode/README.md

 1. Create a local folder for your working directory, then initialize a repository in it - [or fork this repo, clone it to your working directory and skip to step 4]
 1. If you didn't fork, download the code from the '/src/StarterProject' folder of this repository.
 1. Unzip the code into a folder at the root of your local repository.
-1. Add a .gitignore file
+1. Add a .gitignore file if one is not included

     ```bash
     dotnet new gitignore